w3f/polkadot-wiki/docs/build-parachains-rococo.md

 ## Starting the Relay Chain

-Now it's time to start up the Relay chain.
-Keep in mind this is separate from parachains, we will need to have the Relay chain running in order to support parachains.
+Now it's time to start up the Relay Chain.
+Keep in mind this is separate from parachains, we will need to have the Relay Chain running in order to support parachains.
 To run the Polkadot executable, we will need to go back to the `polkadot` directory and run the following command:

 ```